LouisLChen/LouisLChen.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to my website!
 I'm an Assistant Professor of Operations Research at the Naval Postgraduate School.
 I obtained my PhD in Operations Research at MIT (2019), under the advising of Professor David Simchi-Levi.
-My research work is in (Distributionally) Robust Operations.
-More specifically, I have been studying decision-making under uncertainty (both stochastic and adversarial) in operations areas like inventory, scheduling, and networks.
-My focus has been using data and/or distributional information to design informative (and tractable) optimization models.
+My research work is in (Distributionally/Adversarially) Robust Optimization.
+More specifically, I study decision-making under uncertainty (both stochastic and adversarial) in areas like inventory, scheduling, networks, and statistics/ML.
+My focus has been on using data and/or distributional information to design informative, tractable, and robust optimization models.

 Research Interests